- Home

 - Storm overflows

-To eliminate all storm overflows immediately would bring huge disruption to our communities as well as a significant increase in water bills, forcing the digging up of huge numbers of roads at once and costing hundreds of millions of pounds.
+To eliminate all overflows immediately would bring huge disruption to our communities as well as a significant increase in water bills, forcing us to dig up huge numbers of roads at once and costing hundreds of millions of pounds.

-That’s why we’ve committed to progressively eliminate the discharge of untreated sewage, starting with storm overflows that discharge most frequently and those that have any environmental impact.
-We're spending £3 million every month on schemes to tackle overflows.
-Find out more about what we are doing about storm overflows.
+That’s why we’ve committed to progressively reducing and eliminating the discharge of untreated sewage, starting with storm overflows that discharge most frequently and those that have any environmental impact.

 What are storm overflows?

 Storm overflows are part of an older type of sewer system called a combined sewer system.
-These sewer systems carry both surface water (run-off from roof gutters, patios, driveways and some highways) and the foul water from homes and industry together in one pipe.
+These sewer systems carry both surface water (rainwater from roof gutters, patios, driveways and some highways) and foul water (waste from homes and industry) together in one pipe.
 The combined sewage is then transported to a water recycling centre to be treated.

 During a storm event, heavy or prolonged rainfall can rapidly increase the flow in a combined sewer and cause it to become overwhelmed.
-Storm overflows are designed to release excess storm water into rivers or the sea when this happens to prevent sewer flooding.
+Storm overflows are designed to release this excess stormwater into rivers or the sea to prevent sewer flooding.

 Media reports suggest water companies ‘dump raw sewage’, but this isn’t accurate.
 This implies we can control when they operate and what is released is highly polluting.
 However, we have no control over when they operate and the discharge is heavily diluted by rainfall.